abhishek-kumar-code/Redfish_Public/HostInterfaceSpecification.md

   * If the Kernel Authentication Interface is implemented, the Redfish service shall implement a configurable role for the Kernel Authentication Interface as described by the Redfish schema.

 ## SMBIOS Support
-When Redfish Host Interface is available, the host shall support an SMBIOS Type 42 structure that defines the attributes of the Redfish Host Interfaces that are supported for the system.
-Identification of host interface parameters on systems that do not implement SMBIOS is not covered in this document and therefore OEM-specific methods shall be used.

 Information in the SMBIOS structure shall allow host software to discover the Redfish Service Entry Point supported and to initialize the host-side driver stack.